Agenda

 • Are worker demands financially sustainable?

-• Doe worker demands hinder modernization efforts.
+• Do worker demands hinder modernization efforts.

-• Section 107 – past, present and future.
+• Section 107 – of the Canada Labour Code – Past, present and future.

 13:45 EDT